syns-platform/.github/profile/README.md

 </p>

 ## Overview
-`Support Who You Love` (***SWYL***) - is a full-stack web 3.0 platform that combines a music-donation system, NFT marketplace, club membership, and social media features, all built on top of the Polygon network.
+`Support Who You Love` (***SWYL***) - is a full-stack web 3.0 platform that combines a music-donation system, NFT marketplace, club membership, and social media features, all built on top of the [Polygon network](https://polygon.technology/matic-token/).
 The platform allows musicians to connect with their fans and share their artworks in the form of non-fungible tokens (****NFTs****).
 Fans can listen to the music and either tip the artists or purchase the music NFTs.

-***SWYL*** offers musicians an easy way to copyright their music for free by turning their music into `NFTs` and immutably store them on the blockchain.
-Fans now can donate their favorite musicians from anywhere on Earth within seconds without involving in any frustrating currency conversion procedure.
-All the transactions related to buying and selling NFTs happen on `SWYL Marketplace` are transparently and clearly recorded on the [Polygon blockchain](https://polygon.technology/matic-token/).
-Finally, artists can also instantly receive royalty rewards every time their `music NFTs` go on sale again in future.
-Everything is made possible thanks to the [blockchain technology](https://en.wikipedia.org/wiki/Blockchain)
+***SWYL*** offers musicians a way to copyright their music for free by turning it into `NFTs` and immutably storing them on the blockchain.
+This allows fans to easily donate to their favorite musicians from anywhere in the world without having to worry about currency conversions.
+All transactions on the `SWYL Marketplace`, including the buying and selling of NFTs, are transparently recorded on the [Polygon blockchain](https://polygon.technology/matic-token/).
+Additionally, artists can receive royalty rewards every time their music NFTs are sold in the future.
+All of this is made possible by the use of blockchain technology.

 ## Project artifacts: